 - Get a good pair of comfortable walking shoes.
 Keep them by the door on days you want to get out and spend 30 minutes walking.
-If this is all new, start with five minutes and slowly build up your time Moving.
+If this is all new for you, start with five minutes and slowly build up your time Moving.
 It may not seem like much, but five minutes does count!
 It’s a beginning.

 - Put the days you will engage in physical activity for 30 minutes on your calendar and keep your appointment with yourself.
-3 times a week is a great start.
+3 times a week is a reasonable goal.
 Commit.
 Invite a friend to join you.
 That motivator of being accountable to someone else really does help.